 If you are Wiccan or pagan, it is recommended that you put aside time to do rituals and spells before any major gatherings and festivities.

 If you are solitary, then you may want to choose to do your personal rituals and spells the day before or day after to ensure you can enjoy the festivities with others as well.

 If you are part of a coven, they, most likely, have a specific format for celebration and honoring the Gods/Goddesses during this time.

 Foods include gourds (squash and pumpkin), apples, nuts, wines, ciders, turnips, beef, pork, and poultry.
-Many people enjoy soul cakes or leave them as an offering to the God and Goddess in thanks or to wandering spirits.
+Many people enjoy soul cakes or leave them as an offering to the God and Goddess, your ancestors, or local spirits.